14 Free Crochet Hat Patterns: Crochet Beanie Hats, Crochet Cap Patterns, and More

 Find even more super helpful crochet tutorials here including how to crochet the magic circle, how to change colors in crochet, and more.

-Once you've learned the basics and are ready to put your skills to the test, check out this collection of beginner crochet patterns.
+Once you've learned the basics of crochet hook sizes and are ready to put your skills to the test, check out this collection of beginner crochet patterns.

-- Steel: Usually reserved for fine thread crocheting, such as doilies.
+- Steel: These crochet hook sizes are usually reserved for fine thread crocheting, such as doilies.

 - Aluminum: This is likely the most "generic" hook choice.
 Aluminum hooks are available in a large range of sizes.
 It's a popular choice (espcially for beginners) because the yarn glides smoothly and quickly.